The Trooper: In popular culture

 The song has appeared in several Iron Maiden tribute albums, including A Call to Irons: A Tribute to Iron Maiden, Numbers from the Beast, A Tribute to the Beast and Maiden Heaven: A Tribute to Iron Maiden, as well as on records by tribute bands such as Maiden uniteD (on 2010's Mind the Acoustic Pieces) and The Iron Maidens (on their 2006 self-titled debut album).
 In addition, the song has been released by Sentenced on The Trooper EP (1994), Rage on End of All Days (1996), Hellsongs on Hymns in the Key of 666 (2008), Thumper on the Metalliska compilation, Highland Glory as a bonus track on Forever Endeavour (2005), Radio Cult on Grooves from the Grave (2008), Stryper on The Covering, Iced Earth on the "tour edition" of their 2011 album, Dystopia, 2Cellos on their 2015 album, Celloverse, and Esprit D'Air releasing a cover with Tim "Ripper" Owens and Ben Christo (The Sisters of Mercy).
 In 2024, Mongolian folk metal band The Hu released a Mongolian language version of "The Trooper" on their EP of the same name.
+It was also covered by the American punk rock band Supernova on the 1999 punk and ska band compilation "I Love Metal."

 On top of this, the track has also been included in the Guitar Hero II, Carmageddon II: Carpocalypse Now, Guitar Hero Smash Hits and Rock Band video games, is mentioned in the novel World War Z by Max Brooks and is used as the opening theme for the documentary series Metal Evolution.
+The song is featured during the series finale of the Netflix series Stranger Things, playing after the valediction speech delivered by the character Dustin Henderson.

 Iron Maiden created a beer called "Trooper", named after the song.